eaasi/user-handbook/source/overview/monitoring.rst

     $ stats-session.py [--filename sessions.csv] [sessions/max-sessions]

-By default, ``stats-session.py`` will assume the user is running the script on their EaaSI server and run on the file location ``/eaas*/server-data/sessions.csv``.
+By default, ``stats-session.py`` will assume the user is running the script on their EAASI server and run on the file location ``/eaas*/server-data/sessions.csv``.
 Use the ``--filename`` directive as shown above to specify a different file location/path.

 Users can then specify one of two reports to generate from the ``sessions.csv``.